 5. Mainstream Convergence

-Higher churn rates in fractured technology markets can indicate mainstream convergence on a platform or approach.
+Higher churn rates in fragmented technology markets can indicate mainstream convergence on a platform or approach.
 For example, online backup drove churn rates among tape-backup solution providers before it became a significant competitive threat.
 Once online backup gained acceptance, there was no going back, and churn among tape-backup solutions increased.
 In other instances, as technologies and applications become mainstream, the larger technology vendors (Microsoft, Oracle, SAP, Salesforce, Etc.) begin to offer comparable solutions.
 They are often not as robust or user friendly as the vendor solutions that created the marketplace.
 But they can be good enough and convenient for customers to use.

 Fast growing customers bring an additional set of churn dynamics.
 As a customer grows, the vendors they started with may not be robust enough to meet their expanding needs.
 Growth also exacerbates the churn dynamics previously outlined: They need suppliers that provide more products and wider geographic coverage.
 New senior managers come on board and start to consolidate vendors.